-With a referral program, a coworking space can reward existing members when they share your memberships and services with others, and they become members.
-In exchange, you can offer existing members incentives such as a gift card, discounts on their monthly membership, credits such as additional day passes or conference room hours, even swag.
+With a referral program, a coworking space can reward existing members when they share your memberships and services with others, and become members.
+In exchange, you can offer existing members incentives such as a gift card, discounts on their monthly membership, credits such as additional day passes or conference room hours, and even swag.

 It’s a great way to attract new high-quality members at a low cost.